ORMIXA

 2. Too steep an angle.
 If you hear scraping, flatten out.

 4. Skipping prep.
 Cold, dry hair doubles the force needed to cut it.
-If you only fix one thing, fix this.
+Warm water prep fixes it.

 Blade choice matters